UCLComputerScience/pgta/faq.md

 ### How many hours can a PGTA work?

-RAs are *contractually required* and Research students (PhD and EngD) are *strongly encouraged* to TA as part of their duties.
+Research Associates (RA) are *contractually required* and Research students (PhD and EngD) are *strongly encouraged* to TA as part of their duties.

 PGTAs are employed as members of staff on short-term contracts.
 They cannot work more than 180 hours/year or 6